ffund/compe-design-project/lab3/pulse-width.md

 sudo python3 flask-light.py
 ```

 Open the page in your browser again.
-Click on the buttons and make sure your LED turns on and off as expected.
+Read the sensor value several times - try to cover and uncover the light and make sure the readings (on a scale of 0 to 100) are consistent with the actual ambient light levels.

 ---